×

 If you are thinking about moving to Le Francois, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Le Francois can vary greatly depending on the type, size, and location of the property.
 However, generally, the prices can be considered moderate to high.
 For instance, a typical house in this area might cost somewhere in the mid to high five-figure range in Euros.
 Apartments or smaller homes might be somewhat less expensive, while larger or more luxurious properties could be significantly more costly.
-It's also important to note that prices can fluctify based on the real estate market conditions," explained one expat living in Le Francois, Martinique.
+It's also important to note that prices can fluctify based on the real estate market conditions," commented one expat who made the move to Le Francois.

 Where should I setup a bank account in Le Francois?